-THE EIGHT STAFF MEMBERS (associate dean, directors, program coordinators, and senior administrative assistant) who report directly to the dean, along with seven supporting staff members, are responsible for the excellence of the College's programs in equity and compliance; race and ethnicity; gender and sexuality; religion and spirituality; and accessibility services, as well as bias training and response.
-The portfolios are described below:
+THERE ARE EIGHT STAFF MEMBERS (associate dean, directors, program coordinators, and senior administrative assistant) who report directly to the dean, along with several supporting staff members, all of whom are responsible for the excellence of the College's programs in equity and compliance; race and ethnicity; gender and sexuality; religion and spirituality; and accessibility services as well as bias training in and response.
+With some of these positions now filled with interim talent, and others representing established leaders, the new dean will have the unique opportunity to build a strong new team.